stfc/docker-and-gh-actions-for-ml/docs/index.md

 You can also comment on any of these tutorial sections[^disqus] using Disqus - any and all feedback, corrections or questions are very welcome!

 [^disqus]: Apart from this intro page :slightly_smiling_face:

+## :question: Exercises, hints and answers

+Sprinkled among the workshop are a few small exercises for the reader.
+The hint and answer are hidden by default - you need to click on the coloured bar to show the contents.
+They look like this:

+!!! question "Exercise 5.2"
+    Complete this very important file.

+??? hint "Hint 5.2 - click to show"
+    This is a very important hint about how to complete the very important file.

+??? answers "Answers 5.2 - click to show"
+    Alright, here's the completed very important file.